juto-shogan/uni_course_reg_database/specifics.md

 ---

 This set of tables should give us a solid foundation for managing students, instructors, departments, courses, and the actual process of course registration.
 I'm particularly keen on ensuring the relationships between these tables are clear, especially the many-to-many relationships for enrollments and course offerings.

-Let me know what you think of this structure.
-Once we agree on this, we can move on to the SQL queries!